KennyOgun/customer_behavioural_segmentation_using_unsupervised_learning/README.md

       - Retention Focus: Send personalized thank-you notes and loyalty points to reinforce their value to the business.

 3. **Cluster 2(High Recency, Low Frequency & Low Monetary Value)   :At-Risk (Churned) Customers**
-   Customers in this cluster are at risk of churn as they haven’t purchased recently, and their spending is below average.
+   Customers in this cluster are at risk of churn (represents 26.05%) as they haven’t purchased recently, and their spending is below average.

    Recommendation Strategies: